 A glow of desire kindled again his soul and fired and fulfilled all his body.

 Conscious of his desire she was waking from odorous sleep, the temptress of his villanelle.
 Her eyes, dark and with a look of languor, were opening to his eyes.
 Her nakedness yielded to him, radiant, warm, odorous and lavish-limbed, enfolded him like a shining cloud, enfolded him like water with a liquid life; and like a cloud of vapour or like waters circumfluent in space the liquid letters of speech, symbols of the element of mystery, flowed forth over his brain.

-Are you not weary of ardent ways, Lure of the fallen seraphim?
-Tell no more of enchanted days.
+Are you not weary of ardent ways,

+Lure of the fallen seraphim?

-Your eyes have set man's heart ablaze And you have had your will of him.
-Are you not weary of ardent ways?
+Your eyes have set man's heart ablaze

+And you have had your will of him.